 I have now been following the current creation debate intensively for a decade.
 During that time I have participated in hundreds of on-line discussions of the topic, have gathered a collection of more than 200 books on the topic and generated a library that includes over 50,000 pages of material including journal articles, copies of web pages, selected book chapters, and correspondences.
 As many of you know, I have mostly confined myself to scientific considerations in the current debate since that if my particular area of expertise.
 I have focused my attention particularly on the world of creation science.
 During that time I’ve seen the ebb and flow of the debate within and outside the church and most specifically the reformed christian denominations.

 Way back in 2001 Gary North produced a document called Deadline 2020: How to return Calvinistic Presbyterian churches to the Westminster Assembly’s position on the six-day creation.
 This document was emailed to a large number of pastors and other interested parties as a grass-roots attempt to devise a strategy to prevent any new pastor from being ordained that didn’t hold to particular views.
 While a full-scale review of this 58 page document is not possible an examination of some of claims/suggestions found in this document can be instructive because now 10 years later many of the strategies suggested are being employed to some success.
-For now I would like to focus on the social aspects of the creation debate that North is playing off of.
+I will highlight the social aspects of the creation debate that North says can be taken advantage of.
 I believe that North has identified a potentially winning formula for making literal 6-day creation a consciously decisive issue in the church.
 He notes that lay person in the pew has been and is becoming increasingly sympathetic toward the 6-day creation view.
 I see this trend as probably continuing with the vast resources coming from the YEC camp especially into the home school movement.
 Furthermore, the popularization of polarized politics feeds into an us/them approach to decision making.

 In my experience, the creation science movement is strongly anti-intellectual at its heart.
 We are told we can’t trust a large segment of the scientific community.
 Nor can we trust anyone that comes from a seminary because they are serving academic self-interests.
 Furthermore, the YEC community consists of a large number of untrained scientists that practically flaunt their lack of training in many areas as of experience could taint them from making unbiased decisions.